omidfarhang/omid.dev/content/posts/2008-11-14-johnny-cash.en.md

   </p>

   <p>
-    The Folsom Prison record was introduced by a rendition of his classic &#8220;Folsom Prison Blues&#8221;, while the San Quentin record included the crossover hit single &#8220;A Boy Named Sue&#8221;, a Shel Silverstein-penned novelty song that reached No. 1 on the country charts and No. 2 on the U.S. Top Ten pop charts.
+    The Folsom Prison record was introduced by a rendition of his classic “Folsom Prison Blues”, while the San Quentin record included the crossover hit single “A Boy Named Sue”, a Shel Silverstein-penned novelty song that reached No. 1 on the country charts and No. 2 on the U.S. Top Ten pop charts.
 The AM versions of the latter contained a couple of profanities which were edited out.
 The modern CD versions are unedited and uncensored and thus also longer than the original vinyl albums, though they still retain the audience reaction overdubs of the originals.
   </p>

   <p>
     In addition to his performances at U.S. prisons, Cash also performed at the Österåker Prison in Sweden in 1972.
-The live album <i>På Österåker</i> (&#8220;At Österåker&#8221;) was released in 1973.
+The live album <i>På Österåker</i> (“At Österåker”) was released in 1973.
 Between the songs, Cash can be heard speaking Swedish, which was greatly appreciated by the inmates.
   </p>

   <h5>
-    &#8220;The Man in Black&#8221;
+    “The Man in Black”
   </h5>

   <p>